 - sexual health consultations

-You can discuss multiple symptoms or conditions during a single consultation without needing to pay an additional fee, provided your healthcare provider feels comfortable discussing a second issue.
+You can discuss multiple symptoms or conditions during a single consultation without paying an additional fee — provided your healthcare provider feels comfortable discussing a second issue.

 The website iCliniq provides a variety of services.
 You can submit written questions or request a phone consultation or online video.

-If you submit a written question, one of the more than 1,000 doctors representing about 80 different specialties will provide an answer on the website.
+If you submit a written question, one of the more than 3,000 doctors representing about 80 different specialties will provide an answer on the website.
 You can also access archived questions and answers.

 If you need to speak with a doctor, phone or online video consultations are available based on the doctor’s schedule.
 The company also operates a “virtual hospital” for healthcare professionals and medical centers.